MinchinWeb/openttd-wmdot/ReadMe.txt

     This is most often an issue when the two towns in question are on different islands.
 Cleanup Crew does funny things...
+WmDOT will add ships, but does not currently remove them.
+Therefore, if industry
+    production drops, there could be a number of ships waiting for fill-ups and driving WmDOT to bankruptcy.

 -- Help!
 It broke!
 (Bug Report) ----------------------------------------------- If WmDOT crashes, please help me fix it!
 Save a screenshot (under the ? on the